 At lunchtime, you won’t find me at Champp’s (that’s how it’s spelled, folks) anymore.
 Nope.
 You’ll find me at my cube tucking into reheated leftovers.
 If I’m hitting the cafeteria once every other week, it’s typically to get an oversized cup of chili (dense in calories and only three bucks.)
 Hollywood lunches, get behind me!

 My penchant for gadgetry has diminished as well.
-You might have read that I keep an ancient laptop in service, so that I might indulge you with luminous prose a couple times a week.
+I keep an ancient laptop in service — and it somehow allows me to push out one post a week (most weeks!)
 My iPhone is an iteration 6.
-The iPad is a dinosaur model 3.
-And our life couldn’t be better.
-Though I still occasionally get wistful, longing for a 55″ TV for when the kids are old enough to screen Star Wars.
+Though I still occasionally get wistful, longing for a 55″ TV for when the kids are old enough to appreciate Star Wars.

 Where are the finer things in life to be found?